 The majority of lenders out there won’t give you a mortgage unless you have at least a 5% deposit.
 Some may want more than this though and is entirely dependant on the lender and the situation.
 Bad credit, for example, will usually mean you have to put down at least a 15% deposit.

 When it comes to gifted deposits, there is usually no limit to the amount that can be gifted.
 As mentioned earlier, the more you have, the better the rates you open yourself up to and the more likely you are to save money on your monthly payments.

 Gifted deposits will mostly be beneficial to a first-time buyer in Birmingham or a home mover in Birmingham.
-It can also be a helpful tool to use alongside the Help to Buy Scheme in Birmingham.

 Depending on the lender that your mortgage advisor in Birmingham selects for you to go with, the required 5% deposit can be paid via gifted deposit.

 As a general rule of thumb, all mortgage lenders will require a gifted deposit form.
 You may be asked to provide additional proof and ID (such as a donor ID or bank statements).